Contact Us

 Choosing the technology for your startup is not the easiest task.
 If you’ve chosen Ruby on Rails, then we want to congratulate you.
 You’ve made the right choice!

 But before you start your project, we want to help you avoid some mistakes we made by ourselves.
-In this article, you will find useful life hacks how to avoid these mistakes.
+In this article, you will find useful life hacks on how to avoid these mistakes.

 It is common that a new developer will be unhappy with old code.
 This can happen even with ideal code and an ideal new programmer.